enciphers-team/ThreadsApp/README.md

 1. Follow the installation steps above.

+2. Update a .env file in client folder and set the following environment variables:

+     ```
+     REACT_APP_API_BASE_URL=http://<your-domain-name>/api/ // (for eg if you are deploying on domain example.com then give value as https://example.com/api/ otherwise if running on some instance without domain then give value as http://<your-instance-ip>:4000/)
+     ```

+     OR if you are deploying without nginx and no domain name (i.e running on instance with ip and no domain registered)

+     ```
+     REACT_APP_API_BASE_URL=http://<your-instance-ip>:4000/  // (for eg if you are deploying on instance with ip 10.10.10.10 then give value as https://10.10.10.10:4000/)
+     ```

-2. Build React Client
+3. Build React Client

      Navigate to the client directory(cd /path/to/ThreadsApp/client) and build your React app:
      ```
      npm run build
      ```

-3. Install pm2 to run applications on server:
+4. Install pm2 to run applications on server:

      ```
      npm install pm2 -g
      ```

-4. Start Server and Client with PM2.
+5. Start Server and Client with PM2.

      In the directory ThreadsApp(i.e root of repository), start the Node.js server with PM2: